Babies cry for many reasons. Hunger. Thirst. Discomfort. Sometimes they cry just to exercise their lungs.

 I nodded, and she began asking questions.
 I regained control of my tears.
 Shortly after she began, she stopped me in mid-answer and put her finger to her lips.
 “Listen.”

-“I don’t hear anything,” I said.
+“I don’t hear anything.”

 If you have a “fussy baby”, try it.
-Of course, first you should check with your pediatrician to be sure there is no physical reason for the constant crying.
+Many times throughout your lives together, what is right for him will seem to be the exact opposite of what he wants from you.
+Of course, first check with your pediatrician to be sure there is no physical reason for the fuss.